 In my free time I enjoy swimming, social interactions, playing basketball, tutoring and dancing.

-Prairie View A&M University - ME, General Engineering
+Undergraduate Degree: Prairie View A&M University - Mechanical Engineer, General Engineering

 What is your teaching philosophy?